MohdSaadMa07/adidas-sales-data/README.md

 # Adidas Sales Data Visualization Dashboard

 ## Overview
 This project provides an interactive **Sales Dashboard** for Adidas sales data.
 Built using **Streamlit** and **Plotly**, the dashboard enables users to visualize and analyze key sales metrics such as total sales, units sold, and operating profit across different retailers, regions, and time periods.
-The app allows for dynamic filtering and downloading of data in CSV format for further analysis.
+The app also allows downloading of data in CSV format for further analysis.

 ## Features
 - **Interactive visualizations** using Plotly.